thelastpickle/cassandra-reaper/src/docs/content/docs/install/_index.md

-## Install RPM or DEB package and run as a service
+## Installing and Running as a Service

-Install the RPM (Fedora based distros like RHEL or Centos) using:
+We provide prebuilt packages for reaper on the [GitHub release page](https://github.com/thelastpickle/cassandra-reaper/releases).
+We've linked the recommended versions above for convenience.

+### RPM Install (CentOS, Fedora, RHEK)

+Grab the RPM from GitHub and install using the `rpm` command:

 `bash
 sudo rpm -ivh reaper-*.*.*.x86_64.rpm
 `

-Install the DEB (Debian based distros like Ubuntu) using:
+### DEB (Debian based distros like Ubuntu)

+After downloading the DEB package, install using the `dpkg` command:

 `
 sudo dpkg -i reaper_*.*.*_amd64.deb
 `

+### Service Configuration

 The yaml file used by the service is located at `/etc/cassandra-reaper/cassandra-reaper.yaml` and alternate config templates can be found under `/etc/cassandra-reaper/configs`.
 It is recommended to create a new file with your specific configuration and symlink it as `/etc/cassandra-reaper/cassandra-reaper.yaml` to avoid your configuration from being overwritten during upgrades.